eluv-io/elv-a-welcome/README.md

 **THEN**

-2. Click ​Accounts​, ​Add Account,​ and ​Mneumonic
+2. Click ​Accounts​, ​Add Account,​ and ​Mnemonic
-3. Click ​Generate Mneumonic. ​Copy the resulting mneumonic displayed for safe keeping.
-Note: this mneumonic is the only recovery path for your private key and thus you MUST NOT lose it.
+3. Click ​Generate Mnemonic. ​Copy the resulting mnemonic displayed for safe keeping. **NOTE: this mnemonic is the only recovery path for your private key and thus you MUST NOT lose it!**

 ![image](https://user-images.githubusercontent.com/30604947/129946672-b57b92c3-b3c1-494b-b6a5-1022ebc89f56.png)